Namibia Inaugurates Its First Woman President - UrduPoint

 Namibia Inaugurates Its First Woman President

-Nandi-Ndaitwah, 72, became one of the few women leaders on the continent in a ceremony attended by heads of state from several African countries including Angola, South Africa and Tanzania.
+Nandi-Ndaitwah, 72, became one of the few women to lead an African nation in a ceremony attended by heads of state from several countries on the continent including Angola, South Africa and Tanzania.

-Previously in the post of vice president for a year, she is a veteran of the South West Africa People's Organisation (SWAPO) that led the sparsely populated and uranium-rich country to independence from apartheid South Africa in 1990.
+Previously in the post of vice president, she is a veteran of the South West Africa People's Organisation (SWAPO) that led the sparsely populated and uranium-rich country to independence from apartheid South Africa in 1990.

-Outgoing president Nangolo Mbumba, 83, handed power to Nandi-Ndaitwah at a ceremony that coincided with the 35th anniversary of Namibia's independence and was moved from the Independence Stadium to State House because of rare heavy rains.
+Outgoing president Nangolo Mbumba, 83, handed over power at a ceremony that coincided with the 35th anniversary of Namibia's independence and was moved from the Independence Stadium to State House because of rare heavy rains.

-There was applause and ululations as NNN, as she is popularly known, took the oath of office.
+Applause and ululations erupted as Nandi-Ndaitwah, popularly known as NNN, took the oath of office.

+Before delivering her remarks, she called on previous women African leaders in the audience, including Liberia's Nobel Peace laureate and former president Ellen Johnson Sirleaf, to stand.

+Tanzania's President Samia Suluhu Hassan, the only other woman currently leading an African country, was also present.

-The youthful opposition Independent Patriots for Change (IPC) mounted a strong challenge at last year's election but took only 25.5 percent of the presidential vote, underscoring continued loyalty to SWAPO even as the popularity of other southern African liberation parties has waned.
+The youthful opposition Independent Patriots for Change (IPC) mounted a strong challenge but took only 25.5 percent of the presidential vote, underscoring continued loyalty to SWAPO even as the popularity of other southern African liberation parties has waned.

 A key issue at the ballot box was massive unemployment among the young population, with 44 percent of 18- to 34-year-olds without work in 2023 in a country of just three million people.